Rach-design1/Photography-for-beginners/README.md

 README.md for Photography for Beginners Website, by Rachel Lawson.
 Student number L3007866 at South Staffordshire College.

+Hi User, Welcome to my README.md for 'Photography for Beginners' website, I hope you enjoy using the site and it makes you want to pick up a Camera.

 This webpage explains the basics a beginner photographer would need to know when starting their journey in Photography.

 The website has four pages, these are: Index/Home, Taking a Photo, Portfolio and Book a Lesson.